ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-05-28-the-right-e-learning-solutions-for-your-business-or-organization.md

 - Easy customization
 - Excellent access capability from any device connected to a network

-Once you’ve decided to go with SaaS model, you need to decide how you will monetize your project.
+Once you've decided to go with SaaS model, you need to decide how you will monetize your project.
 You can earn revenue by charging users monthly subscription fees or consumption-based fees (say, $X for Y number of lessons taken).
 Alternatively, you can make your service free to use and earn revenue from advertising.
 You need to define which monetization will suit your project best.

-The SaaS model is really having a great impact within today’s E-learning market.
+The SaaS model is really having a great impact within today's E-learning market.
 As a result, many companies and organizations throughout the world are changing over to the SaaS model on a daily basis.
-Due to the system’s innovative technology, it is one of the best options around.
+Due to the system's innovative technology, it is one of the best options around.

 ### Making the best decision for your business